-There are four different types of projects which might contain traffic signal work that requires review and design approval of the traffic-roadway section:
+There are four different types of projects which might contain traffic signal work that requires review and design approval of the traffic engineering section:

 Projects let for bid by ODOT: This is the typical method ODOT uses.
 The plans and specifications are developed within a project team.
-The work is reviewed and approved by the traffic-roadway section before the project is let for bid.
+The work is reviewed and approved by the traffic engineering section before the project is let for bid.

 Projects let for bid by a local agency: The local agency, typically a city or county, lets the contract for bid.
 The ODOT local agency liaison coordinates reviews of the plans and specifications within ODOT.
-The work is reviewed and approved by the traffic-roadway section before the local agency is allowed to let the contract for bid.
+The work is reviewed and approved by the traffic engineering section before the local agency is allowed to let the contract for bid.

 Projects by ODOT permit: ODOT will issue a permit to work on state right-of-way.
 A common scenario is a developer wants to improve an area such as building a large retail store.
 This large retail store will impact the state highway and typically some sort of mitigation is required.
-The ODOT district office coordinates with the ODOT region traffic engineer and the developer and issues a permit for construction once the work is reviewed and approved by the traffic-roadway section.
+The ODOT district office coordinates with the ODOT region traffic engineer and the developer and issues a permit for construction once the work is reviewed and approved by the traffic engineering section.

 Projects by state forces: Plans and specification are created and given directly to state forces for construction.
 Typically these projects are simple in scope such as upgrading to countdown pedestrian signals or changing left turn phasing.
 The project is developed similar to “projects let for bid by ODOT” described above, but considerably less formal.
 See chapter 23 for more information on state force work.